shuklarishabh482/delta-demo1/README.md

 # JyotiSwar Raj Shukla
-this project is about sign up page
+this project is about sign up page for employee of Uno Minda